 The biggest data consumers: video and streaming

 Video is, by far, what consumes the most data on a mobile phone.
-Netflix, YouTube, Amazon Prime Video, HBO, or Twitch work with continuous image streams, and the bill goes up or down depending on the resolution you choose.
-In standard quality, a movie can be around 0.7 GB; in high or 4K quality, the same movie skyrockets above 3 GB.
-Multiply that by several sessions, and you'll understand why a "small" plan disappears in the hotel watching series.
+Netflix, YouTube, Amazon Prime Video, HBO, and Twitch work with continuous image streams, and the bill goes up or down depending on the resolution you choose.
+In standard quality, a movie can be around 0.7 GB; in high or 4K quality, the same movie can easily exceed 3 GB.
+Multiply that by several sessions, and you'll understand why a "small" data plan disappears at the hotel watching series.

 The good news is that these apps allow you to lower the playback quality or download content in advance via Wi-Fi.
 If you know you'll want entertainment on flights or long journeys, download it at home and save your mobile data for what you really need at your destination: maps, messaging, and an occasional video.
-This control prevents you from feeling like the eSIM "uses itself up"; in reality, video is almost always the culprit, something we also explain when discussing data consumption while traveling.
+This control prevents you from feeling like your eSIM "runs out on its own"; in reality, video is almost always the culprit.
+And if you're wondering whether to also carry a physical backup SIM for these consumption spikes, this comparison between international SIM vs eSIM will help you decide.

 Practical rule: one hour of high-quality video is equivalent, in data, to more than twenty hours of listening to music on Spotify.
-Lower the resolution and you will multiply the duration of your plan.
+Lower the resolution, and you'll multiply the duration of your plan.

 Messaging and video calls

 Text messaging is the queen of efficiency.
-WhatsApp, Telegram, or iMessage send written messages with almost ridiculously low consumption: you could chat for entire days and not even use 50 MB.
-The jump comes with photos, audio, and, above all, video calls: a WhatsApp video call uses around 250-350 MB per hour, and a voice-only call over the internet uses significantly less.
+WhatsApp, Telegram, or iMessage send written messages with almost negligible consumption: you could chat for entire days and not even use 50 MB.
+The jump comes with photos, audios, and, above all, video calls: a WhatsApp video call uses around 250-350 MB per hour, and a voice-only call over the internet uses much less.

-For a trip, this means that staying in touch with home via text is practically free in terms of data.
+For a trip, this means that keeping in touch with home via text is practically free in terms of data.
 Save long video calls for when you have Wi-Fi and use voice messages or voice calls when you're on mobile data.
-If you're wondering how to keep your usual WhatsApp number with a travel eSIM, you'll find the detailed answer in how to use WhatsApp with an eSIM, which also clarifies the issue of your phone number and verification.
+If you're concerned about someone intercepting those video calls on hotel or airport Wi-Fi, it's a good idea to review how privacy with a VPN works when traveling, especially if you work while traveling.

 Maps, navigation, and music

 Here comes the most pleasant surprise for travelers: Google Maps and Waze use very little data.
-An hour of car navigation on the road uses only about 5 MB, because the map consists of lightweight data, and if you download the area offline, consumption drops almost to zero.
-You can cross an entire country using your mobile as a guide and spend less than watching a single short video.
+An hour of car navigation consumes only about 5 MB, because the map is composed of light data and, if you download the area offline, consumption drops almost to zero.
+You can cross an entire country using your phone for navigation and spend less data than watching a single short video.

-Streaming music is in the middle ground.
+Streaming music is somewhere in the middle.
 Spotify in high quality uses around 150 MB per hour, and in normal quality, significantly less.
-For long journeys—a road trip through Europe or the Camino de Santiago—the winning combination is offline downloaded maps plus downloaded music; this way, you save data for unforeseen events and still have GPS and a soundtrack without interruptions for hours.
+For long journeys—a road trip along the east coast of Australia or a hiking route like the one to Machu Picchu, where the signal disappears in entire mountain sections—the winning combination is offline downloaded maps plus downloaded music; this way, you save data for unforeseen circumstances and still have GPS and a soundtrack without interruptions for hours.

-Instagram, TikTok, X (Twitter), and Facebook are tricky because you don't perceive them as "video," but in practice, they are.
-Reels, stories, and infinite scrolling play clips on autoplay one after another, and that's where data consumption skyrockets: between 300 and 800 MB per hour, depending on the resolution and how much video the algorithm serves you.
-This is the hardest expense to control because it happens during downtime: the museum queue, the subway, waiting for a plane.
+Instagram, TikTok, X (Twitter), and Facebook are deceptive because you don't perceive them as "video," but in practice, they are.
+Reels, stories, and endless scrolling autoplay clips one after another, and that's where consumption soars: between 300 and 800 MB per hour, depending on the resolution and how much video the algorithm serves you.
+It's the most difficult expense to control because it happens during idle moments: the museum queue, the subway, waiting for a plane.

-The trick is to disable automatic video playback with mobile data in each network's settings.
-With just that, many travelers reduce their daily consumption by half without noticing much difference in experience.
-If your eSIM empties "without doing anything," it's almost always this trickle that's responsible, not a plan failure.
-To monitor it on the go, learn how to check how much data you have left without relying on external operators.
+The trick is to disable video autoplay with mobile data in each network's settings.
+With just that, many travelers cut their daily consumption in half without noticing much difference in experience.
+If your eSIM empties "without doing anything," this drain is almost always responsible, not a plan failure.
+It's worth reviewing these settings as soon as you install the eSIM: the process is quick, and in how to install an eSIM you have the step-by-step with screenshots of iOS and Android menus.

 How to calculate your GB for the trip

-With the consumption map in hand, calculating is simple: add up what you'll do each day and multiply it by the number of travel days.
-A "normal tourist" usage—maps, messaging, some social media, and photos to the cloud—is around 0.5-1 GB per day.
+With the consumption map in hand, calculating is simple: add what you'll do each day and multiply it by the number of travel days.
+"Normal tourist" use—maps, messaging, some social media, and photos to the cloud—is around 0.5-1 GB per day.
 If you add streaming music and a lot of social video, it goes up to 1.5-2 GB daily.
-And if you're one to watch series in the hotel, count several extra GB per session.
+And if you like to watch series at the hotel, count several extra GB per session.

-As a guide, a 3 GB plan covers a weekend getaway with moderate use well, while 5-10 GB fits a typical one or two-week trip.
-With PuraSim, you have coverage in 218 destinations, activation in 1 minute, and Spanish support, so you can start with an adjusted plan and extend it without changing your eSIM.
-To refine the exact number, cross-reference this calculation with the guide on tips to save data abroad.
+As a guideline, a 3 GB plan adequately covers a weekend getaway with moderate use, while 5-10 GB suits one to two weeks of typical travel.
+With PuraSim, you get coverage in over 200 destinations, activation in 1 minute, and Spanish support, so you can start with a modest plan and expand it without changing your eSIM.
+If you're going to Europe, the calculation is usually more generous because most are cities with good 4G/5G coverage; if your destination is the United States, count a bit more due to distances and stretches of road with little to no signal between cities.
+To further fine-tune the exact number, cross-reference this calculation with the guide on tricks to save data on a trip with an eSIM.

 Reducing consumption doesn't mean giving up your mobile, but using it wisely.
 These adjustments make the biggest difference with the least effort:

-- Download offline maps, music playlists, and episodes via Wi-Fi before leaving.
+- Download offline maps, music playlists, and episodes via Wi-Fi before you leave.

 - Disable video autoplay on Instagram, TikTok, X, and Facebook when using mobile data.